alexbirkett/ten20homepage/_posts/crowdfunding/phonelocator_for_symbian_crowdfunding_campaign.md

 #Why Bitcoins?
 Using Bitcoins means that everybody can participate irrespective of geography.
 We're excited about Bitcoin because it has the potential to give people control over their money.

-#Where do you store you private key?
+#Where do you store your private key?
 The private key for the address [1NkfQE8cigQzsmrCsiExH1aH2S88mWzSXc](https://blockchain.info/address/1NkfQE8cigQzsmrCsiExH1aH2S88mWzSXc) was generated offline by a computer not connected to the Internet

 #Can you issue and invoice / receipt?